Autoclaved Aerated Concrete Market

 Rapid Urbanization in Developing Regions

 Energy consumed for the production of AAC is less as compared to that for other building materials.
 AAC consumes approximately 50% and 20% less energy as compared to concrete and CMUs, respectively.
 Tiny air pockets and thermal mass of AAC offer thermal insulation that reduces construction costs related to heating and air-conditioning.
 AAC reduces heating and cooling requirements by up to 30% due to its thermal insulation properties, resulting in continued financial benefits during the life of the construction.
 Hence, AAC is the most energy- and resource-efficient building material.
-This is expected to drive the AAC market during the forecast period.
+This is expected to drive the autoclaved aerated concrete market during the forecast period.

 Cost Associated with AAC and Lack of Awareness about AAC

 The selling price of AAC blocks is higher than that of traditional clay bricks.
 Clay bricks account for a significant market share in building materials and are widely used as a construction material as they are cheaper as compared to AAC blocks.
-Higher cost of AAC as compared to clay bricks can act as a restraint for the AAC market.
+Higher cost of AAC as compared to clay bricks can act as a restraint for the autoclaved aerated concrete market.
 AAC is superior compared to other building materials based on various parameters.
 However, several contractors are not even aware of it, and they continue using other building materials.
 More precision is required in the application of AAC.
 For instance, trained masons need to be adjusted to thin mortars as opposed to traditional cement-based mortars.
 Additionally, the number of AAC production facilities is limited, particularly in North America.
 This construction material is available in limited areas only.

 Low Market Penetration offers Significant Market Opportunity